 attend a WOA and immediately begin demonstrating cooperation by meeting participation requirements for the next four consecutive weeks; and

-continue to cooperate with their Choices work requirement while waiting for their TANF benefits to be certified.
+continue to cooperate with their Choices participation requirement while waiting for their TANF benefits to be certified.

 Boards may prorate a conditional applicant’s first week of demonstrated cooperation if the applicant begins demonstrating cooperation on any day other than Monday.
 The prorated hourly amount is derived by dividing the conditional applicant’s participation requirement by seven (number of days in the workweek) and applying the daily hours to the remaining days in the workweek.